NUS-CEG5203/assignments/docs/Assignment_1/5_Performance_Analysis.md

 Note that you may need to loop the contents of each function (say, loopback_FIFO() vs matrix_multiply()) many times (after receiving the data just one time via the serial console\*) to get a statistically meaningful comparison between these two when profiling using the TCF profiler.

-\* You may want to hardcode the arrays A and B in your program spurely for performance analysis.
-This is so that the time required for receiving the data via serial console does not dominate the relative time taken in each function.
+\* You may want to hardcode the arrays A and B in your program purely for performance analysis.
+This is so that the time required for receiving the data via serial console does not dominate.